BlueAndi/Pixelix/doc/PLUGINS.md

 ## SysMsgPlugin
 The SysMsgPlugin is a system plugin, which is used to splash important informtions to the user.
 Note, it can not be uninstalled.

+## TempHumidPlugin
+Th TempHumidPlugin displays the temperature (in °C) and Humidity (in %) based on the readings of sensor connected to Pixelix.

 ## TestPlugin
 The TestPlugin can be used to check whether the LED matrix topology (layout) is correct or not.